East African Portland Cement Company

-East African Portland Cement Company commonly known by its abbreviation EAPCC, is a Kenyan based construction company specializing in the manufacturing and selling of cement and cement related products.
+East African Portland Cement Company (EAPCC) is a Kenyan based construction company specializing in the manufacturing and selling of cement and cement related products.

 Overview

 EAPCC's headquarters are located in Athi River, a small town about 30 km from Nairobi, Kenya's capital city.
 The company has operations in Kenya and Uganda.

 History

 East African Portland Cement Company started as a trading company importing cement mainly from England for early construction work in British East Africa (now Kenya) as an agent of Blue Circle Industries of the United Kingdom.
-The name Portland was given due to the resemblance in colour of set cement to the Portland stone that was mined on the Isle of Portland in Dorset, England.
+It was given the name Portland due to the resemblance in colour of set cement to the Portland stone that was mined on the Isle of Portland in Dorset, England.

-In February 1933, the Company was incorporated in Kenya with the first factory in Nairobi's Industrial Area.
-The Company had one cement mill and used imported clinker from India for cement manufacturing.
+In February 1933, the company was incorporated in Kenya, with the first factory in Nairobi's Industrial Area.
+The company had one cement mill and used imported clinker from India for cement manufacturing.
 The production capacity was about 60,000 tonnes of cement at the time.

 In December 1956, construction of the Athi River facility started.
 The factory was commissioned in 1958 and consisted of a rotary kiln, a big cement mill which significantly increased production capacity to 120,000 tonnes per annum.

 Over the years, EAPCC greatly expanded its production capacity.
-The Company can presently produce over 1.3 million tonnes of cement per annum at reduced cost especially with the June 2014 announcement of the construction of a four megawatt power plant would run on waste gases generated by the company factory at a cost of KSh800 million.
+The company can presently produce over 1.3 million tonnes of cement per annum at reduced cost, especially with the June 2014 announcement of the construction of a four megawatt power plant would run on waste gases generated by the company factory at a cost of KSh800 million.
 This plant would lower the annual cost of running the Athi River factory by KSh500 million.